Gene Ontology: Tools

-There are a large number of tools available both online and to download that use the data provided by the GO project.
+There are a large number of tools available, both online and for download, that use the data provided by the GO project.
 The vast majority of these come from third parties; the GO Consortium develops and supports two tools, AmiGO and OBO-Edit.

-AmiGO is a web-based application that allows users to query, browse and visualize ontologies and gene product annotation data.
+AmiGO is a web-based application that allows users to query, browse, and visualize ontologies and gene product annotation data.
 It also has a BLAST tool, tools allowing analysis of larger data sets, and an interface to query the GO database directly.

-AmiGO can be used online at the GO website to access the data provided by the GO Consortium, or can be downloaded and installed for local use on any database employing the GO database schema (e.g.).
+AmiGO can be used online at the GO website to access the data provided by the GO Consortium or downloaded and installed for local use on any database employing the GO database schema (e.g.).
 It is free open source software and is available as part of the go-dev software distribution.

 OBO-Edit is an open source, platform-independent ontology editor developed and maintained by the Gene Ontology Consortium.
-It is implemented in Java, and uses a graph-oriented approach to display and edit ontologies.
+It is implemented in Java and uses a graph-oriented approach to display and edit ontologies.
 OBO-Edit includes a comprehensive search and filter interface, with the option to render subsets of terms to make them visually distinct; the user interface can also be customized according to user preferences.
-OBO-Edit also has a reasoner that can infer links that have not been explicitly stated, based on existing relationships and their properties.
-Although it was developed for biomedical ontologies, OBO-Edit can be used to view, search and edit any ontology.
+OBO-Edit also has a reasoner that can infer links that have not been explicitly stated based on existing relationships and their properties.
+Although it was developed for biomedical ontologies, OBO-Edit can be used to view, search, and edit any ontology.
 It is freely available to download.